-- ➤ That is designed to meet the specific requirements of an employer (including a group of employers); - That is conducted with a commitment by the employer to employ an individual upon successful completion of the training, and; - For which the employer: - Pays a significant portion of the cost of training, as determined by the Local Area WDB involved, taking into account the size of the employer and such other factors as the local board determines to be appropriate, which may include the number of employees participating in training, wage and benefit levels of those employees (at present and anticipated upon completion of the training), the relation of the training to the competitiveness of a participant, and other employer-provided training and advancement opportunities; and, - In the case of customized training involving an employer with locations in multiple local areas in the State, a significant portion of the training cost, as determined by the Governor, takes into account the size of the employer and other factors the Governor determines to be appropriate. - Incumbent Worker Training Training designed to assist workers in obtaining the skills necessary to retain employment or avert layoff; - Transitional Jobs Time-limited work experiences that are to be combined with comprehensive employment and supportive services and are to be designed to help individuals establish a work history, demonstrate success in the workplace, and develop the skills that lead to entry into and retention of unsubsidized employment; - Internships and Work Experience A planned, structured learning experience that takes place in a workplace for a limited time period.
+- On-The-Job Training (OJT) Training by an employer that is provided to a paid participant while engaged in productive work in a job that provides knowledge and skills essential to the full and adequate performance of the job and is made available through an OJT program; - Customized Training Training: - ➤ That is designed to meet the specific requirements of an employer (including a group of employers); - ➤ That is conducted with a commitment by the employer to employ an individual upon successful completion of the training, and; - For which the employer: - Pays a significant portion of the cost of training, as determined by the Local Area WDB involved, taking into account the size of the employer and such other factors as the local board determines to be appropriate, which may include the number of employees participating in training, wage and benefit levels of those employees (at present and anticipated upon completion of the training), relation of the training to the competitiveness of a participant, and other employer-provided training and advancement opportunities; and,

+- In the case of customized training involving an employer with locations in multiple local areas in the State, a significant portion of the training cost, as determined by the Governor, takes into account the size of the employer and other factors as the Governor determines to be appropriate. - Incumbent Worker Training Training designed to assist workers in obtaining the skills necessary to retain employment or avert layoff; - Transitional Jobs Time-limited work experiences which are to be combined with comprehensive employment and supportive services and are to be designed to help individuals establish a work history, demonstrate success in the workplace, and develop the skills that lead to entry into and retention of unsubsidized employment; - Internships and Work Experience Planned, structured learning experience that takes place in a workplace for a limited time period.
 Work experience may be paid or unpaid, as appropriate.
-An internship or work experience may be arranged within the private (forprofit) sector, the non-profit sector, or the public sector.

-Instances where the Local Area WDB provides training services through a pay-for-performance contract, or;

-When circumstances as described in WIOA Section 134(c)(3)(G)(ii) occur, and the Local Area WDB determines that:

-- > There are insufficient providers, or; - There is a training services program with demonstrated effectiveness offered in the local area by a community-based organization or other private organization to serve individuals with barriers to employment, or; - ➤ It would be most appropriate to award a contract to an institution of higher education or other eligible provider of training services in order to facilitate the training of multiple individuals in in-demand industry sectors or occupations, and such a contract does not limit customer choice.
+An internship or work experience may be arranged within the private (for profit) sector, the non-profit sector, or the public sector. - Instances where the Local Area WDB provides training services through a pay-forperformance contract, or; - When circumstances as described in WIOA Section 134(c)(3)(G)(ii) occur, and the Local Area WDB determines that: - > there are insufficient providers, or; - ➤ there is a training services program with demonstrated effectiveness offered in the local area by a community-based organization or other private organization to serve individuals with barriers to employment, or; - it would be most appropriate to award a contract to an institution of higher education or other eligible provider of training services in order to facilitate the training of multiple individuals in in-demand industry sectors or occupations, and such contract does not limit customer choice.